digital-blueprint/greenlight-app/README.md

 ##### greenlight-reference

-The content of this slot will be shown in a ticket if there is now 3-G-evidence was found.
+The content of this slot will be shown in a ticket if there was no valid 3-G-evidence found.

 Example: